ajdix/TRSL_academic/content/people/TRSL/adam-dix/index.md

 ---
 # Display name
-name: Thermal Hydraulics and Reactor Safety Laboratory
+name: Adam Dix

 # Username (this should match the folder name)
 authors:
-- admin
+- Adam Dix

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
 # role: Professor of Artificial Intelligence